 What to look for when buying a Used Chevrolet Cobalt

 Chevrolet Cobalt replaced the Cavalier in the GM lineup for 2005.
 Lasting only for five years, the Cobalt was discontinued after the 2010 model year, as the more stylish Chevrolet Cruze took over.

 The Cobalt was designed before auto makers started to pay more attention to small cars.
 It's most noticeable inside the cabin, as the Cobalt has a lot of hard plastic and the design looks outdated.
 Fuel economy and reliability are about average for the class too.
-However, Chevrolet Cobalt is one of the most affordable small cars on the used car market and the Cobalt coupe is the cheapest small sporty-looking car you can buy.
+On the plus side, Chevrolet Cobalt is one of the most affordable small cars on the used car market and the Cobalt coupe is the cheapest small sporty-looking car you can buy.
+In addition, General Motors addressed some of the potential problems with a few recalls.

 Chevrolet Cobalt is available as a four-door sedan or two-door coupe.